spences10/scottspence.com/posts/2017/01/28/twitter-bot-bootstrap/index.md

 ![c9 strings config1]

-This step isn't strictly necessary if this account isn’t going to be following any users.
+This step isn't strictly necessary if this account isn't going to be following any users.

 That should be it, go to the terminal and enter `npm start` you should